jakujobi/BitBlaster_10bit_Processor/README.md

 Other wise, to use the modules, import them into your SystemVerilog project and instantiate them according to your needs.
 The top-level module (`Bitblaster_10Bit_Processor`) serves as a reference for how these modules interact.

 As for license, the project is under the GNU General Public License.
+Please cite and give credit when using parts or whole of this project.
+Thanks!

 ## Authors